-As we saw from the story above, there are scammers out there who will try to get you to send them money, pretending to be a woman who’s in love with you and just needs a little help to come see you.
+As we saw from the story above, romance scammers will try to get you to send them money, pretending to be a woman who’s in love with you and just needs a little help to come see you.
 If someone on a dating site asks you for money, report them to the customer service team immediately and then block them so they cannot contact you again.
 No matter what they say, do not give them your financial information or send them money — there’s never a good enough reason to do that.

 When a woman leads off her profile or a message with “my friends made me do this,” you can tell she’s not that into online dating.
 Maybe she thinks it’s desperate or whatever the case may be.

 You want someone who’s excited to be meeting tons of new people, yourself included, and cares about finding a potential date, boyfriend, or husband.

 You’re probably looking at a fake profile if she has all kinds of pictures (especially sexy ones) but doesn’t say anything about herself except for things like her name, age, and location.
 You need to know things about her interests, lifestyle habits, and things of that nature.
 There are tons of stock photos out there of pretty women, and it’s easy for anyone to obtain them.

 While a dating profile pretty much has to say a person’s wants and needs (otherwise, what’s the point?), if a woman has a grocery list of items she’s looking for in a man, she may be asking for too much from one person.
 That’s not to say you shouldn’t give her a chance, but just keep an eye out.
 Try to look for people who value important characteristics, not superficial ones.